MTV: Live concert broadcasts

 Throughout its history, MTV has covered global benefit concert series live.
 For most of July 13, 1985, MTV showed the Live Aid concerts, held in London and Philadelphia and organized by Bob Geldof and Midge Ure to raise funds for famine relief in Ethiopia.
-While the ABC network showed only selected highlights during primetime, MTV broadcast 16 hours of coverage.
+While the ABC network showed only selected highlights during prime-time, MTV broadcast 16 hours of coverage.

 Along with VH1, MTV broadcast the Live 8 concerts, a series of concerts set in the G8 states and South Africa, on July 2, 2005.
 Live 8 preceded the 31st G8 summit and the 20th anniversary of Live Aid.
 MTV drew heavy criticism for its coverage of Live 8.
 The network cut to commercials, VJ commentary, or other performances during performances.
 Complaints surfaced on the Internet over MTV interrupting the reunion of Pink Floyd.
 In response, MTV president Van Toffler stated that he wanted to broadcast highlights from every venue of Live 8 on MTV and VH1, and clarified that network hosts talked over performances only in transition to commercials, informative segments or other musical performances.
 Toffler acknowledged that "MTV should not have placed such a high priority on showing so many acts, at the expense of airing complete sets by key artists."
 He also blamed the Pink Floyd interruption on a mandatory cable affiliate break.
 MTV averaged 1.4 million viewers for its original July 2 broadcast of Live 8.
 Consequently, MTV and VH1 aired five hours of uninterrupted Live 8 coverage on July 9, with each channel airing other blocks of artists.

-Formatted music series

-1986 brought the departures of three of the five original VJs, as J. J. Jackson moved back to Los Angeles and returned to radio, while Nina Blackwood moved on to pursue new roles in television.
-Martha Quinn's contract was not renewed in late 1986 and she departed the network.
-She was brought back in early 1989 and stayed until 1992.
-Downtown Julie Brown was hired as the first new VJ as a replacement.
-In mid-1987, Alan Hunter and Mark Goodman ceased being full-time MTV veejays.

-Return of the Rock

-Beginning in late 1997, MTV progressively reduced its airing of rock music videos, leading to the slogan among skeptics, "Rock is dead."
-Two years later, in the fall of 1999, MTV announced a special Return of the Rock weekend, in which new rock acts received airtime, after which a compilation album was released.

-By 2000, Linkin Park, Sum 41, Jimmy Eat World, Mudvayne, Cold, At the Drive-In, Alien Ant Farm, and other acts were added to the musical rotation.
-MTV also launched the subscription channel MTVX to play rock music videos exclusively.